matthias-da/pep725/README.md

 pep725: an R package for Pan-European Phenological Data Analysis

-**pep725** is an R package for analyzing phenological data from the [PEP725 Pan-European Phenology Database](http://www.pep725.eu/) and other European observational sources.
-It provides tools for data exploration, quality assessment, climatological baseline calculation, trend analysis, and visualization of phenology-climate relationships.
+**pep725** is an R package for analyzing phenological data from the [PEP725 Pan-European Phenology Database](http://www.pep725.eu/) and beyond.
+It provides tools for data exploration, quality assessment, climatological baseline calculation, trend analysis and visualization of phenology-climate relationships.

 ## Citation